 It’s very important to remember that these precautions are not there to impede or disrupt your time in Peru, rather they are there to protect you and the people around you in an uncertain time, in a country with uncertain healthcare.

 These are the current travel restrictions in Peru.
 If you would like to know more information about Bubble Tours or exploring Peru please don’t hesitate to contact us.
-Alternatively, stay up to date on Coronavirus Updates here.2
+Alternatively, stay up to date on Coronavirus Updates here.
+If you suspect you may have contracted the virus, just want to check for safety, or you need a negative test for onward travel, find a list of recommended COVID testing facilities here.2